2014 Jan Strickland Award Recpient

 Hill received his bachelor's degree in marketing from Wayne State in 2007.

-He and his wife Alyssa were married in January 2011.
-The couple lives in Houston.
+He and his wife Alyssa have a son, Graham Norman.
+The family lives in Houston.